-The simple answer is yes, although to what extent depends on the individuals drinking whey protein shakes.
+The simple answer is yes, whey protein powders can cause gas and constipation, although to what extent depends on the individuals drinking whey protein shakes.

-Most weightlifters and athletes who take whey protein shakes drink them for several reasons.
+Most weightlifters and athletes who use whey protein shakes drink them for several reasons.

 First of all, the whey protein shakes taste a lot like a traditional milkshake, depending on the flavor.